spiffe/spiffe.io/content/spire/try/oidc-federation-aws.md

 3. Click the **JSON** tab.

-4. Replace the existing skeleton JSON blob with the following JSON blob:
+4. Replace the existing skeleton JSON with the following JSON policy definition and replace MY\_TEST\_BUCKET with the name of the S3 test bucket that you created in [Create an AWS S3 Bucket and Test File](#create-an-aws-s3-bucket-and-test-file):

    ```json
    {